mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 <p align="center"><kbd><img src="./img/first-few-rows.jpg" border="5" width="800"
 alt="Head command output"></kbd></p>

-To spot check the data consistency, run some checks with your system utilities before you attempt to import the file.
+To spot check the data, run some checks with your system utilities before you attempt to import the file.
 For example:

 - Check the number of lines in the file